Predictive Analytics + Mobile at MAU Conference

 Coping with restricted data from the past by looking into the future

-At Pecan Artificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of…, we’re helping some of the biggest app publishers leverage their rich, anonymized First-party data is the data that a company collects itself instead of acquiring it from other sources.
-For example, data on visits to the company’s… to create a sort of crystal ball.
+At Pecan AI, we’re helping some of the biggest app publishers leverage their rich, anonymized first-party data to create a sort of crystal ball.
 Yaron Bartal, the VP of Growth at SciPlay, shared in his speaking session about how they can rapidly deploy sophisticated predictive models.
-That’s without leveraging in-house Data science combines statistics, computer science, scientific methods, and business knowledge to analyze, model, and predict using data.
-The data science toolkit can be used… resources.
+That’s without leveraging in-house data science resources.
 This approach has allowed them to significantly reduce CPIs across their suite of apps.
 Importantly, they’re accomplishing that reduction in cost without compromising either the volume or the quality of the users they acquire.
 The high-resolution predictive events they’re generating offer a much louder signal to power their campaigns.

 Be sure to check out our on-demand event with SciPlay, Meta, and Google — “How Predictive Analytics Drives Mobile Conversions & Boosts Revenue” — where we dive deeper into how SciPlay is achieving these great results.